 In addition to the regular government classes, I teach government for dual-credit through MISD's collaboration with Lone Star College-Tomball.
 I also taught AP Government my first couple years at West.

-Some more about me: I have three sons, 29, 21, and 20; my eldest son graduated from Kingwood High in 2006; my middle son graduated from West in 2015 and is currently working (no, he wasn't ready for college coming out of high school, either); my youngest graduated with the Class of 2016, and is currently with 1st Battalion, 1st Marine Regiment (yes, Dad is just a little proud!).
+Some more about me: I have three sons, 30, 22, and 21; my eldest son graduated from Kingwood High in 2006; my middle son graduated from West in 2015 and is currently working (no, he wasn't ready for college coming out of high school, either); my youngest graduated with the Class of 2016, and is currently with 1st Battalion, 1st Marine Regiment (yes, Dad is just a little proud!).
 I have also worked in just about every industry imaginable: grocery and retail sales, psychiatric work in a residential facility, car sales, office/clerical, outside sales, and now, my true love (besides the Marine Corps), education.
-I'm also a granddad to a beautiful little girl, Leia (yes, Star Wars fans), who is 17 months old as I am typing this.
+I'm also a granddad to a beautiful little girl, Leia (yes, Star Wars fans), who is 2 years old.

 Enough about me.
 I try to make myself as available as possible before, during, and after school.
 Outside the classroom, your best way to reach me is via email (firstname.lastname@example.org